ajy25/TabularMagic/README.md

 Check out the `./demo` directory for detailed examples and discussion of other functionality.

-## Development notes
+## Notes

-Under active development.
-We intend to push an initial releaase to Test PyPI soon.
+TabularMagic is under active development.
+We intend to release a test version to Test PyPI soon.

 ### Motivation: low-code ML for research